Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Randwick has 153 active public transport stops offering a mix of light rail and bus services.
 These stops are served by 78 individual routes, collectively providing 14,283 weekly passenger trips.
-Transport accessibility is rated as excellent with residents typically located 112 meters from the nearest stop.
-Most residents commute outward due to Randwick's primarily residential nature.
-Car remains the dominant mode of transport at 54%, followed by walking at 16% and bus at 13%.
+Residents have excellent transport accessibility, with an average distance of 112 meters to the nearest stop.
+As a mainly residential area, most commutes are outward-bound.
+Cars remain the primary mode of transport at 54%, followed by walking at 16% and bus at 13%.
 Vehicle ownership averages 0.6 per dwelling, below the regional average.

-According to the 2021 Census, a high 56.0% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 2,040 trips per day across all routes, equating to approximately 93 weekly trips per individual stop.
-The accompanying map shows the 100 nearest stops to the location centrepoint.
+According to the 2021 Census, 56% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 2,040 trips daily across all routes, equating to approximately 93 weekly trips per individual stop.
+The map shows the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport